 The advantage of this solution lies in the fact that everything happens on the server.
 Which means that you need "only" a powerful server to implement this solution in a classroom.

-Here's a short introductory video of this solution with Atrust zero clients :
+Here is a short presentation video of this solution by Microsoft with different types of client stations :

 With Windows Multipoint Server 2012, every student :

 With Windows Multipoint Server 2012, the teacher :

 Since this solution is based on Microsoft Remote Desktop Services (TSE), you will also need to purchase CAL keys for each user station (including the user station used by the teacher) and use VL (Volume Licensing) versions for the programs that will be installed on the server.